Bartifle/AI-Vision-Aim-Assist-Learning-Project-with-YOLOv8-DirectML-/README.md

 1. Place your fine-tuned YOLOv8 .onnx model in the main directory.

+2. You can use my export_onnx.py script to export finetuned .pt in .onnx.

-2. Adjust settings (input source, capture resolution, thresholds, ...) in the main file in the CONFIG section.
+3. Adjust settings (input source, capture resolution, thresholds, ...) in the main file in the CONFIG section.

-3. Run the main script:
+4. Run the main script:

 ```bash
 python main.py